-You can find everything from home to beauty and food, but of course, we march into the fashion sections first (and probably last—just to make sure we haven't missed anything).
-Housing all the best brands from Warehouse to Loewe in one easy-to-shop set-up, we got in touch with each legendary store to find out what key pieces are trending, which have already sold and (thankfully) been restocked and the next It buys influencers are backing—even if they are shopping from their mobile phones rather than IRL.
+You can find everything from home to beauty and food, but we march into the fashion sections first (and probably last, just to make sure we haven't missed anything).
+Housing all the best brands from Warehouse to Loewe in one easy-to-shop setup, we got in touch with each legendary store to find out what key pieces are trending, which ones have already sold out and (thankfully) been restocked, and the next It buys influencers are backing—even if they're shopping from their mobile phones rather than IRL.
 See and shop the best department store buys that'll hold that special place in your wardrobes from autumn/winter 2018 and beyond.

-The store has seen a 15 per cent spike in sales for its latest scarf collection, which is quite the cue for your Christmas gifting.
-A new accessories collection brings with it a crossbody bag that's already proving to be a hit.
+The store has seen a 15% spike in sales for its latest scarf collection, which is quite the cue for your Christmas gifting.
+A new accessories collection brings with it a crossbody that's already proving to be a hit.
 Then there's jewellery.
 If you missed out on the Celine initial necklace, head to the Alex Monroe section for the ideal alternative.
 As for knits, Paloma Wool is the Barcelona-based label Liberty has recommended we invest in for autumn/winter 2018.
 (We agree.)

 The sales team at Selfridges recently let us in on many secrets, and they've kindly allowed us to share them with you.
 These four buys below are some of the most important this season, and here's why: Each and every one of them—from a Shrimps beaded bag to the sold-out Ganni dress—had to be restocked to keep up with the demand.
 Surprised?
 We aren't either.
 Hopefully, we'll see the big black Selfridges ribbon under our tree.
 Note to self: Must be very good for the rest of the year.